 What is the Irritection® Assay System?

-The Irritection® Assay System is a standardized and quantitative in vitro test method which utilizes changes of relevant macromolecules to predict the ocular and dermal irritancy of chemicals, mixtures and product formulations.
-This advanced technology represents a refinement of the Company’s former Eytex and Skintex products.
+The Irritection® Assay System is a standardized, quantitative in vitro test method which utilizes changes of relevant macromolecules to predict the ocular and dermal irritancy of chemicals, mixtures and product formulations.
+The Irritection® Assay System consists of an ocular test, Ocular Irritection® and dermal test, Irritection® Dermal.

 Why Use the Irritection® Assay System?